TClark1011/vscode-ace-imports/README.md

   - What files are a rule applied too
   - What `package.json` file(s) to check
   - What kind of dependencies to check (eg; `dependencies`, `devDependencies`, `optionalDependencies`)
+- [ ] Option to define an array of commands to run after an import is added

 #### Other Improvements